hicommonwealth/edgeware-node/README.md

 * Relevant Substrate interfaces values you'd use to calculate it include, SessionsPerEra from the Staking, EpochDuration from Babe, SlotDuration from Aura
 * Latest metadata from Substrate that's used for the front-end https://github.com/polkadot-js/api/blob/master/packages/types/src/Metadata/v7/static-substrate.json.
 Shown under "Substrate interfaces" in the API Reference docs https://polkadot.js.org/api/api/#api-selection https://substrate.dev/docs/en/overview/glossary#transaction-era
-* Polkascan here https://polkascan.io/pre/edgeware-testnet/session/session shows the Session ID associated with each Block Number, and then click the "Details" button for a specific Block Number, and the "Details" page will include the associated Era
+* Polkascan here  - Rename for either Mainnet (edgeware) OR Testnet (edgeware-test) https://polkascan.io/pre/edgeware-testnet/session/session shows the Session ID associated with each Block Number, and then click the "Details" button for a specific Block Number, and the "Details" page will include the associated Era

 ### Consider setting up an IP Failover solution